Get KDE Software on Your Linux Distro

 # echo 'plasma scm' >> /etc/paludis/package_unmask.conf

 Supported Fedora releases get Plasma updates as soon as possible.
 Keep your Fedora installation updated and you are good to go.

 See https://apps.fedoraproject.org/packages/plasma-workspace for details on the progress of Plasma updates.

-Live source (stable and master branches) ebuilds for Plasma, Applications and Frameworks are available in the supplemental KDE development ebuild repository.
+Live source (stable and master branches) ebuilds for Plasma, Gear and Frameworks are available in the supplemental KDE development ebuild repository.
 This is also the place to get beta and release candidate versions or start contributing to Gentoo packaging.

 Plasma 5 is the default option and all installs automatically run the latest Plasma 5 release.
 Regularly updated ISO images are available on the Download Page

 KDE neon builds all the latest KDE software

 - User Edition contains builds from latest releases